jeffqchen/8laster-Adapter/README.md

 ## Assembly

 First, populate the SMD R1-R4 on the PCB.
-Short R4 if the suggested fix was already applied.
+Short J1 if the suggested fixes were already applied.

 <img src="./Pics/solder2.jpg" width=400>